 There are few issues that have such an impact of young San Franciscans' ability to develop as engaged and critical citizens; achieve equal access to the economic opportunities San Francisco has to offer; or remain and work in the city they call home as the presence of a affordable, accessible City College that is dedicated to serving the needs of diverse students.
-Given the stake young people and the community at-large have in the college's future, we urge the City's elected leaders to take all possible measures to restore democratic governance to the College.
+Given the stake young people and the community at-large have in the college's future, we urge the City's elected leaders to take all possible measures to restore democratic governance to the College and to ensure the continuance of the open-access mission and the college's robust non-credit programs.